 In assessing liquidity, we monitor and analyze cash on-hand and operating expenditure commitments.
 Our liquidity needs are to meet working capital requirements and operating expense obligations.
-To date, we financed our operations primarily through cash flows from contribution from stockholders, issuance of convertible notes, related party loans, and our completion of initial underwritten public offering.
+To date, we financed our operations primarily through cash flows from contribution from stockholders, issuance of convertible notes, related party loans and our completion of initial underwritten public offering.

-As of June 30, 2023 and 2022, we had approximately \$4.6 million and \$1.8 million, respectively, in cash and cash equivalent which primarily consists of bank deposits, which are unrestricted as to withdrawal and use.
+As of June 30, 2024 and 2023, we had approximately \$0.2 million and \$4.6 million, respectively, in cash and cash equivalent which primarily consists of bank deposits, which are unrestricted as to withdrawal and use.

 On August 15, 2022, we had closed our initial underwritten public offering of 2,300,000 shares of common stock, par value \$0.00001 per share, at \$4.00 per share.
-We had received aggregate net proceeds from the closing of approximately \$8.2 million, after deducting underwriting discounts and commissions and fees, and other estimated offering expenses which amounted to approximately \$1.0 million.
+We received aggregate net proceeds from the closing of approximately \$8.2 million, after deducting underwriting discounts and commissions and fees, and other estimated offering expenses which amounted to approximately \$1.0 million.

 From February to June 2023, we issued two convertible notes to a third party in an aggregate principal amount of \$5,500,000.
 We received \$5,060,000 in proceeds from the third-party net of discount.
-The convertible notes accrue or will accrue interest at 4% per annum and has a 12-months term.
+The convertible notes accrued interest at 4% per annum and had a 12-month term.
+On December 6, 2023, we paid a total of \$2,102,909.59 which represented the outstanding balance of one of the convertible notes issued pursuant to the securities purchase agreement.
+The other convertible note had already been fully converted into shares of our common stock prior to December 6, 2023.